Tips for Smart Bulking

-Ah, it’s finally that time of year when you put the board shorts away, stop worrying about shaving up for the beach and throw away your calorie counter.
+Ah, it’s finally Smart Bulking time!
+The time of year when you put the board shorts away, stop worrying about shaving up for the beach and throw away your calorie counter.

 That’s right, it’s bulking season.